 Correspondence to: Joseph Cook (joe.cook@sheffield.ac.uk)

 Abstract.
-Melting of the Greenland Ice Sheet (GrIS) is the largest single contributor to eustatic sea level and is amplified by the growth of pigmented algae on the ice surface that increase solar radiation absorption.
-This biological albedo reducing effect and its impact upon sea level rise has not previously been quantified.
-Here, we combine field spectroscopy with a novel radiative transfer model, supervised classification of UAV and satellite remote sensing data and runoff modelling to calculate biologically-driven ice surface ablation and compare it to the albedo reducing effects of local mineral dust.
-We demonstrate that algal growth led to an additional 5.5 – 8.0 Gt of runoff from the western sector of the GrIS in summer 2016, representing 69% of the total.
-Our analysis confirms the importance of the biological albedo feedback and that its omission from predictive models leads to the systematic underestimation of Greenland’s future sea level contribution, especially because both the bare ice zones available for algal colonization and the length of the active growth season are set to expand in the future.
+Melting of the Greenland Ice Sheet (GrIS) is the largest single contributor to eustatic sea level and it is amplified by the growth of pigmented algae on the ice surface that increase solar radiation absorption.
+This biological albedo-reducing effect and its impact upon sea level rise has not previously been quantified.
+Here, we combine field spectroscopy with a radiative transfer model, supervised classification of UAV and satellite remote-sensing data and runoff modelling to calculate biologically-driven ice surface ablation.
+We demonstrate that algal growth led to an additional 4.4 – 6.0 Gt of runoff from bare-ice in the south-western sector of the GrIS in summer 2017, representing 10 – 13 % of the total.
+In localised patches with high-biomass accumulation, algae accelerated melting by up to 26.15 ± 3.77 % (SE).
+2017 was a particularly high albedo year, so we also extended our analysis to the particularly low-albedo 2016 melt season.
+The runoff from the south-western bare-ice zone attributed to algae was much higher in 2016, at 7.3 – 10.9 Gt, although the proportion of the total runoff contributed by algae was similar at 9 – 13%.
+Across a 10,000 km2 area around our field site, algae covered similar proportions of the exposed bare ice zone in both years (57.99 % in 2016, 58.89 % in 2017), but more of the algal ice was classed as “high-biomass” in 2016 (8.35 %) than 2017 (2.54 %).
+This interannual comparison demonstrates a positive feedback where more widespread, higher biomass algal blooms are expected to form in high melt years where the winter snowpack retreats further, earlier, providing a larger area for bloom development and also enhancing the providence of nutrients and liquid water liberated from melting ice.
+Our analysis confirms the importance of this biological albedo feedback and that its omission from predictive models leads to the systematic underestimation of Greenland’s future sea level contribution, especially because both the bare-ice zones available for algal colonization and the length of the active growth season are set to expand in the future.

 1 Introduction